AhmadAmaireh/my-notes/README.md

 2. ITC-International Group’s for 4 yaer.

-Now i hope to learining JavaScript to change my work form Quality Assurance to programmer.
+Now i hope to learining JavaScript in LTUC to change my work form Quality Assurance to programmer.